GLOBAL MARKETS-Global stocks flatline as inflation, rate worries creep back into markets

 By Naomi Rovnick and Koh Gui Qing

-LONDON/NEW YORK, Nov 13 (Reuters) - Global stocks traded cautiously on Monday as the market's focus turned to U.S. inflation data for more clues on whether global interest rates really have peaked.
+LONDON/NEW YORK, Nov 13 (Reuters) - Global stocks traded in a narrow range on Monday as the market focused on U.S. inflation data for more clues on whether global interest rates really have peaked.

-After two weeks of gains, MSCI's gauge of global equities .MIWD00000PUS was flat, and Wall Street's benchmark S&P 500 share index lost 0.27%.
-The Dow Jones Industrial Index was little changed, while the Nasdaq Composite slid 0.4%.
+After two weeks of gains, MSCI's gauge of global equities .MIWD00000PUS whipsawed between modest gains and losses, and was up 0.24% at noon.
+Wall Street's benchmark S&P 500 share index .SPX was flat, the Dow Jones Industrial Index .DJI was up 0.28%, while the Nasdaq Composite lost 0.19%.

-The index has gained almost 5% so far this month, after a spate of risk aversion in October caused by the outbreak of the Israel-Hamas war was soothed by bets that major central banks have ended their lengthy run of interest rate hikes.
+The index for world equities has gained almost 5% so far this month, after risk aversion in October caused by the Israel-Hamas war was soothed by bets that major central banks have ended their lengthy run of interest rate hikes.

 Still, the week ahead is packed with market risk events, with consumer inflation and retail sales figures from the United States on Tuesday and Wednesday, respectively, the most likely to shift the economic narrative.

-"Momentum in the U.S. is still robust and inflation could persist," strategists at Barclays said in a note to clients, warning of yet another rate hike from the Federal Reserve.
+"Top of mind this week will be Tuesday's October Consumer Price Index report where we are looking for core inflation to have gained additional speed for a third straight month," analysts at TD Securities said in a note.
+They forecast core inflation to have accelerated to 0.4% from 0.3% in September.

-Economists polled by Reuters expect to see headline consumer price inflation in the U.S. slow to 3.3% in October from 3.7% the month before, although the so-called core inflation rate that strips out volatile components is seen unchanged.
+Economists polled by Reuters expect headline U.S. consumer price inflation slowed to 3.3% in October from 3.7% the month before, with the so-called core inflation rate that strips out volatile components unchanged.

 "While a continuation of the (stocks) rally into year-end is definitely possible, it may be muted by bearish equity sentiment driven by both heightened geopolitical and financial market risk," research house BCA also cautioned in a note to clients on Monday.